ViewSonic Library > Tech > Buyer's Guides > How to Choose a Gaming Monitor on a Budget

 Refresh Rate and Response Time

 Also contributing to smooth and blur-free visuals is the monitor’s response time.
-Response time is all about how fast those pixels can switch colors on your screen.
-This means that lower response times, typically around 1ms or 2ms MPRT (Moving Picture Response Time), produce smoother and more immersive gameplay.
+Response time is all about how fast pixels switch colors on your screen.
+This means that lower response times, typically around 1ms MPRT (Moving Picture Response Time), produce smoother and more immersive gameplay.
 While lower response times can cost more, a response time of up to 5ms should still offer decent gaming without burning a hole in your pocket.

-The Budget Monitor for Your Gaming Preference
+The Right Budget Monitor for Your Gaming Style

 Finding the perfect gaming monitor to match your budget and preferences is no small feat, but we’ve got your back.
 Here’s the lowdown on what features to look out for based on your gaming style: